|

 sites myself, and indeed, these relics are now gone (Edwards Kaserne has been

 torn down).
-Karlsruhe
+Frankfurt

 -- Rheinkaserne - An Eagle